rolandort/log2graylog/README.md

 ## Overview

-Log2Graylog is a command-line utility for parsing log files and sending their contents to a Graylog server in GELF format.
+Log2Graylog is a command-line utility for parsing log files in JSON format (other formats may be supported in future) and sending the content to a Graylog server.
+The app converts the log messages into the Graylog Extended Log Format (GELF) format and pushes them to the GELF HTTP input endpoint of the Graylog server.

 ![Graylog Screenshot showing log messages processed by Log2Graylog](docs/images/graylog-screenshot.png)